Back To: ENTREPRENEURSHIP

 Part of a competitive strategy includes establishing rights in a product or service method that is not subject to copy or complete imitation by competitors.
 This may require capturing intellectual property rights in the form of a Patent, Copyright, Trademark, Trade Secret.
 Each of these forms of intellectual property protection has different requirements for securing those rights.
 Refer to our Legal Resources for more information about securing intellectual property rights in a product or service process.

-Investors are particularly interested in business that possess secure, intellectual property rights in their product or service.
+Investors are particularly interested in a business that possess secure, intellectual property rights in their product or service.
 Securing intellectual property rights provides the ability to deter others from copying or imitating your intellectual property for commercial gain.
-As such, intellectual property rights are a form of security that similar to physical assets.
+As such, intellectual property rights are a form of security similar to physical assets.

 Considerations for Hiring Individuals for Product or Service Development